Bo Widerberg: Career

+The film The Man on the Roof (1976) is pioneering Swedish crime film, known among other things for a comically stilted police dialogue and a helicopter crash in central Stockholm.
+It is based on the 1971 novel The Abominable Man by Maj Sjöwall and Per Wahlöö.
+The film won two Guldbagge Awards in 1977, for Best Film and Best Actor (Håkan Serner).
+In 1984 came another crime film directed by Bo Widerberg, The Man from Majorca (1984), this time based on the novel The Pig Party by Leif G. W. Persson.

+His last feature All Things Fair (1995), about a teacher's forbidden love affair with a student, played by his son Johan Widerberg, was awarded the Special Jury Prize Silver Bear and the Blue Angel Award at the 46th Berlin International Film Festival, the Audience Award at Gothenburg Film Festival, and 3 Guldbagge Awards.
+The film was also nominated for an Academy Award for Best Foreign Language Film.

+Bo Widerberg has also directed theatre, including at Dramaten and Malmö Stadsteater, in addition to TV theater for SVT.

+In 1996, he started the well-known Lilla film festival at Bio Scala in Båstad, which occurs annually at the beginning of August; what he called "the film festival of conversation and socializing" for quality film screenings and discussions in the more intimate format.
+In memory of the founder, the festival has been awarding the Bo Widerberg scholarship since 1997 to filmmakers who work in Widerberg's spirit.

 Death and legacy

 Widerberg died in Ängelholm, Sweden on 1 May 1997 of stomach cancer and was buried in the New Cemetery in Båstad.
 He had four children: Nina, Martin, Johan, and Matilda.
 Johan has become an actor and his son Martin became a director.
 As a child, Nina Widerberg acted in five of her father's films, including Barnvagnen and The Man on the Roof.
 Johan played Detective Kollberg's son in The Man on the Roof.

 In conjunction with the City Tunnel in Malmö, a small plaza around the southern entrance to the train, named Bo Widerberg place, was inaugurated in 2010.
 The site is located near Widerberg's former residence in the city.

 Awards

 He won a Silver Bear prize at the 46th Berlin International Film Festival for All Things Fair and a Special Grand Jury Prize at the Cannes Festival for Ådalen 31.
 Raven's End, Ådalen 31 and All Things Fair all received a nominations for the Academy Award for Best Foreign Language Film.
 For Ådalen 31 Widerberg won the Guldbagge Award for Best Director at the 6th Guldbagge Awards.
 For The Man on the Roof he won the award for Best Film at the 13th Guldbagge Awards.